ID cards in the ESL classroom

 Student Level: Suitable for all levels

-The first lesson of an ESL class can sometimes be a bit awkward for both the teacher and the students.
-If you are a new ESL teacher especially, you may be struggling to think of ideas of just what to do for that first all-important lesson.
-After all, you don’t know the students, they don’t know you and, if it is a brand new class, they may not know each other.
+👩🏫The first lesson of an ESL class can sometimes be a bit awkward for both the teacher and the students.
+If you are a new ESL teacher, you may struggle to think of ideas for what to do for that first all-important lesson.
+After all, you don’t know the students, they don’t know you, and if it’s a brand-new class, they may not know each other.

-Accordingly, I find making ID cards to be a nice, gentle activity for any first lesson.
-The exercise can easily be adapted to different age groups and ability levels and can be used as an ice breaker for classes where the students don’t know each other well.
-The completed ID cards also help me to become familiar with my students and to quickly put names to faces.
+Accordingly, making ID cards is a nice, gentle activity for any first lesson.
+The exercise can be easily adapted for different age groups and ability levels and can be used as an icebreaker for classes where students don’t know each other well.
+The completed ID cards also help the teacher become familiar with their students and put names to faces quickly.

-For lower-level students, who can’t write as much, I use size A5.
-Here is an example of an elementary school grade 4 card:
+For lower-level students who write less, I use the A5 format.
+Here is an example of a grade 4 elementary school card.

 The Lesson

--The teacher distributes one card to each student and draws the front of the card out on the board indicating the punch hole should be in the top left corner ( keep a couple of spare cards for the students who will invariably get this wrong!).
+👩🏫 The teacher distributes one card to each student and draws the front of the card out on the board, indicating that the punch hole should be in the top left corner (have a couple of spare cards ready for the students who will invariably get this wrong).

--The teacher draws a square in the top right corner to indicate where the ID photo will be stuck ( I usually quickly sketch out an unflattering version of myself, but a simple face will suffice).
+Next, the teacher draws a square in the top right corner to indicate where the ID photo/picture will be placed (I usually quickly sketch out an unflattering version of myself, but a simple face will suffice).

--For older classes, the teacher requests that the students bring in a passport-type photo to stick on the card in the near future (You will be lucky to get the whole class to bring in a photo, but I find most usually will have a spare one).
+For older classes, the teacher requests that students bring a passport-type photo to affix to the card.
+(You may be lucky to get the whole class to bring in a picture, but most students usually have a spare one.)

 For younger classes, the students enjoy sketching a picture of themselves.

--The teacher informs the students they are going to write down some personal information on their cards and asks them what is the first thing they should write, which of course is their name.
+👩🏫The teacher informs the students that they will write down some personal information on their cards and asks them what the first thing they should write down is, which, of course, is their name.

--The teacher proceeds to elicit other personal/ contact information the students think should be included on their card, writing up their ideas.
-Depending on the class’s age and level these will differ.
+The teacher then elicits from the students other personal and contact information that they think should be included on their cards, writing down their suggestions.
+Depending on the class’s age and level, these may vary.

--As each item is added to the board the students can go ahead and fill it in, writing down their own personal/contact information.
+As each item is added to the board, students follow along and add it to their card.

 Questions and answers

-Once this stage is completed, the teacher can start to ask a few, ” What is your…..?” questions.
+👩🏫Once this stage is completed, the teacher can ask the students a few” What is your…..?” questions.
 Starting from the top of the card:

 What’s your name?

-Here I can 100% guarantee the student will answer with a long-form answer:
+Here, the student often will give a long-form answer:

 My name is Julia Sanchez

-So this is a good time for the teacher to demonstrate a short-form answer on the board:
+So this is a good opportunity for the teacher to demonstrate a short-form answer on the board:

 What’s your name?
 My name is Julia Sanchez —–> It’s Julia Sanchez